-Steve Round, Chair of the Board of Trustees
+Alison J Newman, Chair of the Board of Trustees

 Patrick worked in the City of London from 1981 to 2008, starting as a mining analyst.
 He spent 10 years with Rothschild Asset Management as a Managing Director, 11 years with ING as a Managing Director in their securities division before moving to ICAP as a Managing Director in their Equities Division.
 Patrick has worked with mining companies for over 25 years both as a Director and as an advisor on corporate strategy, fund raising and investor relations.
-He has 30+ years experience and is a geology graduate with an MBA from London Business School.
+He has 30+ years’ experience and is a geology graduate with an MBA from London Business School.

-"I have been a supporter of the Big Issue from it's inception as it simply appears to be one of those really good ideas that actually work in practice."
+"I have been a supporter of the Big Issue from its inception as it simply appears to be one of those really good ideas that actually work in practice."

 Parveen started her career in advertising sales for magazine.
 Since then she has worked as an Assistant Producer of various regional BBC and ITV stations before becoming a reporter and producer for GMTV.
 More recently Parveen completed an MBA at Anglia Ruskin university and has been Director at The Big Issue; overseeing the London magazine and digital strategy since 2010.

 Jonathan trained with a major international accountancy firm, before working for Drive For Youth, a motivational training charity, as its development manager for two and a half years.
 He now works for H W Fisher & Company and specialises primarily in financial consultancy for charities and other not-for-profit organisations.

 "Not many charities are able to recognise that they cannot specialise in everything.
 The Foundation does and is therefore able to work in partnership with a number of excellent organisations to be able to offer the best tailored services to homeless people.
 This means that our direct costs are as effectively positioned as is possible, which is why I am proud to be associated with such a great organisation and group of people."